deepanshudutta743/waterwetness/README.md

 # waterwetness
-I developed a web Application where user can predict either soil is wet, Dry, Extremely Wet for Demo: https://youtu.be/qlIJAxojR8k
+I developed a web Application where user can predict either soil is wet, Dry, Extremely Wet.Here i used CNN and 6 other transfer learning algorithms from where INception V3 gave me the highest accuracy about 80% for Demo: https://youtu.be/qlIJAxojR8k